-To acquire the required credits, students must first obtain approval from their supervisor for the subjects they plan to take this academic year.
+To acquire the required credits, students must first obtain approval from their Main Academic Supervisor for the subjects they plan to take this academic year.
 The course registration form must be completed and submitted within the designated period.
-Once submitted, modifications or addition will not be permitted after the amendment period.
+Modifications or addition will not be permitted after the amendment period.
 Students are advised to be especially careful when registering their classes.
-Graduate students are permitted to take some undergraduate classes with a few exceptions.
+Note that Graduate students are permitted to take only the designated subjects from the undergraduate courses.
 See 1.2.2.
-Academic Credits.
+Courses and Credits

-Documents to Submission period Submission method be submitted Course registration Spring Quarter: Mid-April Summer Quarter: Late June to early July Fall Quarter: Early October Winter Quarter: Mid-January (1) Under the guidance of the supervisor, the student must select classes, fill out the registration form with the student's name, registration code, class title, and the name of the instructor.
+Documents to be submitted Submission period Submission method Course registration Spring Quarter: Mid-April Summer Quarter: early July Fall Quarter: Early October Winter Quarter: Mid-January Under the guidance of the main academic supervisor, the student must select classes, fill out the registration form with the student's name, registration code, class title, and the name of the instructor.
 Once completed, the student must request the supervisor's signature and seal of approval.
-(2) Students must register their courses through TUFS education information system, using their personal computer or those available on the 4th floor of the library or in a research room.
+Students must register their courses online through TUFS "GAKUMU" Information system.
 The student must input the same data as that on the registration form approved and stamped by the supervisor.
-(3) After registering online, submit the original registration form to the Graduate Students Section of the Educational Affairs Division.
-Course registration amendment period Spring: 2 days in Mid-April Fall: 2 days in early October Revise (if necessary) through the TUFS education information system.
+After registering online, submit the original registration form to the Graduate School Section of the Educational Affairs Division.
+Course registration amendment period Spring: 2 days in Mid-April Fall: 2 days in Mid-October Revise (if necessary) through the TUFS GAKUMU information system.

-Note: A detailed schedule will be announced in the class schedule handbook and on the online TUFS Information System.
+Note: A detailed schedule will be announced in the class schedule handbook and on the TUFS "GAKUMU" Information System.

 1.4.
-Credit Confirmation
+Awarding of Credits

-1.4.1 Credit Confirmation and Grades
+1.4.1 Awarding of Credits and Grades

 Course credits are awarded on the basis of a comprehensive evaluation of class attendance, exams, and reports.
 No credit is given if a student re-registers for a class or subject already taken.
 However, if the class content differs even though the class subject and course title are the same, credit may be given.
-In such a case, the student should consult with the class instructor
+In such a case, the student should consult with the class instructor.

-Grades are assigned as A, B, C or D. Only A, B and C are passing marks.
+Grades are assigned as A, B, C or D and its scores and pass/fail are as follows;